Assign Argument Value from Option if NULL or Missing

 a value from a global option.
 If neither the argument nor the option is set,

-an informative error is thrown, unless allow_null = TRUE
+an informative error is thrown, unless allow_null = TRUE, in which case

 from a specified class.